HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 A new concept of *data group* is added to the DCP data model to address these issues.
 A data group is defined as a set of specific versions of metadata and data that is annotated as complete and consistent by specified criteria.
 Events are generated when a *data group* is created, updated, or deleted.

 A data group has a symbolic scope type that specifies what is represented by the group.
-Most of the above uses cases will requires a *project submission* scope that is indicates a submission to a project is complete.
+Most of the above use cases will requires a *project submission* scope that is indicates a submission to a project is complete.

 Data groups are implemented as a new bundle type that contains a JSON file listing the FQIDs (UUIDs with versions) of all bundles that part of the data groups.

-A new schema *data_group* will be create that contains the fields:
+A new schema *data_group* will be created that contains the fields:
 - *scope* - Symbolic name of the scope, for example *PROJECT_SUBMISSION*.
 - *bundle_fqids* - List of FQIDs of bundles that are in the group.